dwp/hbase-to-mongo-export/README.md

 ### Run the s3 exporter

-You will need to have valid aws credentials to access S3 with a bcuket you already have created and have permissions for.
+You will need to have valid aws credentials to access S3 with a bucket you already have created and have permissions for.
 * This is a sample only
-* This uses some default values - further settings (like using the real DWP Data Key Service) can be updated in the `docker-compose` file
+* This uses some default values - further settings (like changing profiles for the real DWP Data Key Service) can be updated in the `docker-compose` file

 ```